SkylineCommunications/dataminer-docs/compendium/About_Skyline/Comp_About_Skyline.md

 Our mission is to redefine how operators can manage and automate their entire operation end to end across any vendor and technology boundaries, more easily and more efficiently than ever before, and to ensure that you can deliver exceptional ICT, media and broadband services.

-Skyline is laser-focused on its mission, and we do that by creating and deploying the most sophisticated monitoring, control, orchestration, and end-to-end workflow software solutions, which enable our users to leverage the latest technologies (such as all-IP, cloud, etc.) more efficiently to transform their products.
+We are laser-focused on our mission, creating and deploying the most sophisticated monitoring, control, orchestration, and end-to-end workflow software solutions, which enable our users to leverage the latest technologies (such as all-IP, cloud, etc.) more efficiently to transform their products.

 ### Vision

-Our relentless desire for continuous innovation lies at the heart of our mission statement, and Skyline has established this reputation since the very inception of DataMiner.
-Year after year, Skyline has led the industry with innovative new paradigms and capabilities.
+A relentless desire for continuous innovation lies at the heart of Skyline's mission statement.
+Its reputation for innovation was established at the very inception of DataMiner.
+Since then, year after year, Skyline has led the industry with innovative new paradigms and capabilities.

-Today, Skyline continues to evaluate how the media and broadband industry is evolving, what kind of challenges this brings along for our customers, and how these can effectively be addressed with new innovative DataMiner capabilities.
+Today, we continue to evaluate how the media and broadband industry is evolving, what kind of challenges this brings along for our customers, and how these can effectively be addressed with new innovative DataMiner capabilities.

 We believe that reliable access to information is a basic right for everyone, and that people around the globe should have free and equal access to ICT, media and broadband services.